Organic and Chemical-Free Foods - Overview

 The U.S. Department of Agriculture (USDA) has developed labeling

 organic foods.
-A seal and the word "organic" can be
+The USDA organic seal and the word "organic" can be

 displayed on organic foods.
 This use is voluntary, so some organic foods may